Dear Colleagues

 Please send reflections of your professional journey to date to stvsnursesalumni@gmail.com

 The Alumni Committee is pleased and proud to advise that two nurses working at St Vincent’s have agreed share their stories with you.
 The SVNA Committee thanks Kim Choate, Pain Management Nurse Practitioner, Department of Anaesthesia and Acute Pain Medicine; and Deeanne Hams, Acting Nurse Unit Manager Emergency Department for allowing us to share their respective profressional journeys.
-Thank you both also for leading the charge in providing insight their journeys of enabling and excelling.
+Thank you both also for leading the charge in providing insight into their journeys of enabling and excelling.

-12 MAY 2025
+12 May 2025

-Kim Choate, Pain Management Nurse Practitioner, Department of Anaesthesia and Acute Pain Medicine
+Keynote Presentation: Kim Choate, Pain Management Nurse Practitioner, Department of Anaesthesia and Acute Pain Medicine

 .jpg)